 Potential graphics: grassland ecosystem distribution in Ontario, Bobolink, Eastern Meadowlark, and Grasshopper Sparrow.

-### Section 2: Agricultural Grasslands for Conservation
+### Section 2: Agricultural Grasslands are Essential

 The majority of grassland bird nesting habitat in Ontario is found in grass-dominated hayfields and pastures.
-Unfortunately, agricultural activities in these grasslands pose inadvertent threats during critical nesting periods, leading to nest failures.
-To mitigate the impact of agricultural activities on grassland birds, understanding the difference between species like the Bobolink, Eastern Meadowlark, and Grasshopper Sparrow in terms of habitat use, nesting timing, and response to grazing is essential.
+Because Bobolinks, Eastern Meadowlarks, and Grasshopper Sparrows build their nests directly on the ground, well hidden in the vegetation, nests are vulnerable to trampling by livestock, destruction by farm machinery, and exposure after heavy grazing and hay harvesting.
+To mitigate the impact of agricultural activities during the critical nesting period, understanding the differences in habitat use, timing of nesting, and response to grazing among these species is essential.

-This grassland bird population decline is attributed to changes in agriculture (development and reforestation) and habitat loss (earlier and more frequent hay cuts during nesting season).
+Grassland bird population declines are due, in part, to changes in agriculture (e.g., earlier and more frequent hay cuts during nesting season) and habitat loss (conversion to row crops, development, and reforestation).

 BOBO